During the first week, familiarize yourself with any

 need to be discontinued.

 Don't rush into developing cooperators.
-Get to know producers and
+Get to know producers

-other farmers to work with you.
+ability to get other farmers to work with you.

 While it is wise to develop programs in your strongest areas